 Preventing these issues can be difficult.
 Lead aprons must be maintained in order to offset some of the problems they present.
-Proper storage and very regular cleaning are key ways to ensure lead aprons stay fully effective.
+Proper storage and very regular cleaning are key ways to ensure xray aprons stay fully effective.

 Bacterial Contamination Risks of Lead Aprons